IS MY CHILD READY FOR SCHOOL?

 Staff will endeavour to create partnerships between Erina kindergarten and the local schools in our community to ensure an open exchange of information and understanding regarding entry requirements and preparation.

-School Readiness Program includes:
+Our School transition Program includes:

 • Importance of self-respect and respect of others.